agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_airspeeds.md

 It is important to reinforce that dynamic pressure is a *definition*, defined by the quantity
 $\bar{q} = \frac{1}{2}\rho V^2$.
-Now imagine the aircraf is flying at standard sea level, where the free-stream density is $\rho_\mathrm{SL} = 1.225\,\mathrm{kg/m}^3$.
+Now imagine the aircraft is flying at standard sea level, where the free-stream density is $\rho_\mathrm{SL} = 1.225\,\mathrm{kg/m}^3$.

 *Question*: What velocity $V_\mathrm{SL}$ would it have to have at standard sea level to